alekspetrov/mcp-docs-service/README.md

 When using Claude Desktop, you can invoke the tools in two ways:

 1. **Using Natural Language** (Recommended):
-   - Simply describe what you want in plain English:

 ```
 Can you read the README.md file for me?